Shine (Gwen Stefani song): Composition and lyrical interpretation

 "Shine" is a reggae pop and ska song that lasts three minutes and 24 seconds.
 It is composed in the key of E minor using common time and a moderately fast tempo of 140 beats per minute.
-Instrumentation is provided by strings, horns, a guitar, and a piano, to create what Music Times' Carolyn Menyes described as a "crawling beat".
+Instrumentation is provided by strings, horns, a guitar, and a piano, to create what Music Times Carolyn Menyes described as a "crawling beat".
 March Robisch of Thought Catalog described the single as having "that ska quality that made No Doubt so successful".
 Digital Spys Lewis Corner and Amy Davidson wrote that it is a "ska-flecked romp of pumped-up foghorns and plodding brass".
 A writer from Capital XTRA described it as having a "mellow beat", while Rolling Stones Daniel Sannwald wrote it has a "party-vibe production".

 During the track, Stefani's vocal range spans from the low note of D_{3} to the high note of A_{4}.
 Williams equated Stefani's tone to that of a "child whisperer" due to her ability to make music that appeals to children.
 The lyrics are about Paddington Bear and his travels; Rolling Stone called it "a pop-reggae allegory about a bear with an identity crisis".
 The song opens with Stefani singing the first verse and Williams joining in the chorus, the lyrics including "When you're trying to get home / When you don't wanna be alone / Look at yourself in the mirror / That's your way home".
 The hook features Stefani repeatedly singing "Shine!" and Williams screaming "Hey!".
 Andy Morris from Gigwise noted the lyrics, "So we're in a strange new land in Paddington station / But you end up in good hands in the fancy British nation" and "that bear with the red hat", as obvious references to Paddington.
 According to Sannwald, the lyrics include "Pharrell's 'Happy"-ish 'Everybody is the same inside' bridge" that allows the song to appeal to both children and their parents "without sounding overly patronizing".
 "Shine" ends with Williams singing in the falsetto register.

-When discussing the development of the single with MTV News, Stefani said that she initially disagreed with Williams' approach to the lyrics.
+When discussing the development of the single with MTV News, Stefani said that she initially disagreed with Williams's approach to the lyrics.
 Williams was more "specific" regarding the lyrics as he wanted to include words directly connected to the film and its character like "bear", "Paddington", and "station"; Stefani said that she preferred for the song to be a "little more abstract".
-She later reversed this view, saying that she agreed with Williams' interpretation after watching the film with her children and seeing the complete animations of the Paddington Bear character.
+She later reversed this view, saying that she agreed with Williams's interpretation after watching the film with her children and seeing the complete animations of the Paddington Bear character.
 In an interview with American Top 40, Stefani credited Williams as being central to the recording's development, saying that he was "the one who really got in there and was able to channel the film lyrically and make it really happen".